 You can use any covering that lets microwaves pass through.
 See "Getting to Know Your Microwave Oven" for materials that microwaves will pass through.
+If you are using the Auto Sensor function, be sure to vent.

 Releasing pressure in foods